 Both the front and back bodice pattern is marked here.
-The back pattern is outlined in red colour.
+The back pattern is outlined in red color.

 A-D = 2″ This is the back neck depth.

-A-F = 1/2 of measure from shoulder tip to the other shoulder tip ; As this is a sleevelss top a little to the inside will look good so take 1/2 inch to the inside from F
+A-F = 1/2 of measure from shoulder tip to the other shoulder tip ; As this is a sleeveless top a little to the inside will look good, so take 1/2 inch to the inside from F.

 Mark down I from F ( straight down)